Price of information in games of chance: a statistical physics approach: Expected wealth changes after the transaction is arranged

-with the coefficients $C_N$ and $D_N$ defined in Eqs. \eqref{eq:Cn} and \eqref{eq:Dn}, and the final expressions for $X_{R,r}$ and $Y_{R,r}$ in terms of hypergeometric functions given in Eqs. \eqref{eq:XRrapp} and \eqref{eq:YRrapp} respectively.
-Using this result, the expected wealth difference $\mathbb{E}_{R,r}[\Delta W_1(N,M)]$ appearing in \eqref{psimin} can be easily computed from Eq. \eqref{DeltaWi}.
-The wealth difference is shown in Fig. \ref{fig:ERr}, for $N<N^*$ (blue curve) and for $N>N^*$ (red curve).
 The expected wealth difference is higher in correspondence of the ``prey-predator'' region, as the buyer faces a more significant risk of losing in the competition for the prize when sold deceptive information.
 However, this impact diminishes as the number of players increases, leading to a flattening of the seller's wealth curve.